Skip to content

 Storage I/O throughput is the most serious bottleneck on many large deployments.

-We strongly recommend using SSD-based storage.
-SSDs provide much greater I/O throughput and latency.
-We recommend good quality SSDs with high endurance and IOPS ratings.
+- We highly recommend using SSD-based storage, as SSDs offer much higher I/O throughput and lower latency.
+Opt for high-quality SSDs with excellent endurance and IOPS ratings.